Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

   * In the `apache` services section
     * `- /opt/data/apache/html:/var/www/html`

+* Review the your `docker-compose.local.yml` file for custom edits made and copy them to the `docker-compose.staging.yml` file as needed, this can include changes to Fedora Gsearch Transforms, Fedora hash size and more.

+#### SSL certificates

 * Depending on your choice of SSL type (Commercial SSL files or the Let's Encrypt service), you'll need to uncomment only one line of the `traefik` services section.
 There are also inline instructions to this effect in the `docker-compose.staging.yml` file.
   * To use `Let's Encrypt for SSL` - Uncomment
     * `- ./config/proxy/acme.json:/acme.json`